xarakas/synaisthisi-iot/README.md

 Not to worry though!
 We have prepared a quick and easy guide on how to do it on your own:

->Before going into the guide, you should have **Docker**  and docker compose installed on your machine.
+>Before going into the guide, you should have **Docker** and **docker-compose** installed on your machine.
 If you haven't,  [*here's*][2] *Docker*'s official documentation page, where you'll find anything you might need.

 ## *The Guide:*
-After installing **Docker** open a *Terminal* and run the following commands:
+After installing **Docker** and **docker-compose** open a *Terminal*, and clone the repository.
+You will have to create a *.env* file, including values of critical environment variables.
+An example is given in *env_example.txt*. **We strongly recommend to change the default values**.

+Then, run the following commands:

-1.      cd docker_compose
+1.      cd synaisthisi-container/docker_compose
-2.      sudo docker-compose build
-3.      sudo docker-compose up
+2.      sudo docker_compose up

-Ports:
+Interfaces and Ports:

+80:   Platform portal and GUI

 3000: HTTP/REST/MQTT-Websockets

 1883: MQTT